iver56/audiomentations/docs/waveform_transforms/limiter.md

 * The _release_ time determines how quickly the limiter stops working after the signal drops below the threshold.

 :warning: In audiomentations v0.35.0 and earlier, this transform introduced a delay in the signal, equivalent to a ~60% of the attack time.
 Starting from v0.36.0, the output is aligned with the input, i.e. no delay.

+:information_source: Note: In audiomentations v0.42.0, the dependency for this transform changed from [cylimiter :octicons-link-external-16:](https://github.com/pzelasko/cylimiter/){target=_blank} to [numpy-audio-limiter :octicons-link-external-16:](https://github.com/iver56/numpy-audio-limiter){target=_blank}, which is ~30% faster and easier to install for newer Python versions.
+The behavior stays the same, although there are minor numerical differences between the two.

 ## Input-output example